sbl-sdsc/kg-import/README.md

 # kg-import

-kg-import automates the import of heterogenous data into Knowledge Graphs.
+kg-import automates the ingestions of heterogenous datasets into Knowledge Graphs.

 kg-import uses file naming conventions, metadata, and configuration files to create, refactor, and update Knowledge Graphs (KGs).